-LeaderShape Director, Duncan, is Head of Healthcare Practice and Head of Publishing Practice.
-Duncan has also worked with the team twice as a client in the NHS, which means he has an extra appreciation of the value LeaderShape can offer any Board or senior management group.
+Duncan is a Director of LeaderShape Global.
+Duncan has also worked with the team twice as a client in the NHS and in publishing, which means he has an extra appreciation of the value LeaderShape can offer any Board or senior management group.

 Accreditations and Expertise

-Duncan has been a senior director with over 25 years experience in the publishing industry, as well as a decade as a Vice Chair and Non-Executive Director of an NHS Trust.
+Duncan has been a senior director with over 30 years’ experience in the publishing industry, as well as a decade as a Vice Chair and Non-Executive Director of an NHS Trust and fourteen years as a councillor in various local authorities.
 Duncan is an experienced director, influencer and communicator who has been both elected and appointed to senior roles in NHS, policy and local government.
 He is used to analysing complex situations and communicating aims to persuade, influence, drive change, optimise performance and improve team understanding.

 After gaining a degree in Physics followed by a postgraduate certificate in education from Wadham College, Oxford University, where he also served as President of the Student Union, Duncan embarked on a career in scientific, professional and medical publishing, spending 20 years with Reed Elsevier companies including Pergamon Press, Butterworths and Elsevier.
 Occupying roles in new product commissioning, marketing, and senior management, he led international teams of editors and marketers and grew his divisions organically.
-Duncan is a graduate of the Senior Management Programme run for Reed Elsevier by Templeton College, Oxford.
+Duncan is a graduate of the Senior Management Programme run for Reed Elsevier by Templeton College, Oxford, and is a Common Room member at Green Templeton College.

 CPhys - Chartered Physicist until 2006, MInstP - Member of the Institute of Physics